 3 Health Benefits of Chocolate Chip Protein Cookies

-#1: Great For Gut Health
+#1: Great for Gut Health

 Hippocrates said, “all disease begins in the gut.”
 And whey protein is fantastic for gut health.

-For instance, whey protein powder can help those with Crohn’s disease — a chronic inflammatory bowel disease that can affect the lining of your gut.
+Whey protein powder can help those with Crohn’s disease — a chronic inflammatory bowel disease that can affect the lining of your gut.